EloiStree/2024_08_29_ScratchToWarcraft/README.md

 # Scratch To Warcraft

-Lean code by playing games like Warcraft 1,2,3 and World of Warcraft 😁.
+Learn code by playing games like Warcraft 1,2,3 and World of Warcraft 😁.
 Also a bit of 10 Second Ninja.

 You will need [python](https://www.python.org), and those module for Window: